djdt/pewpew/docs/tools/overlay.rst

 The `Overlay Tool` allows overlaying of up to three elements using the RGB or CMYK modes, or any number using the 'any' mode.
-If using the 'any' mode take care to to over-saturate the image.
+If using the 'any' mode take care to to over-saturate the image, while the `Renormalise` button will fix this the result is purely aesthetic.

 Elements can be added using the `Add Isotope` combo box, the color of each layer is automatically assigned.